If you are reading this post as someone who has recently lost a loved one, please accept our condolences.

 • Adopted children

-• Grandchild or great-grandchildren (if their parent or grandparent has already passed away or dies before they reach the age of 18 years old without marrying)
+• Grandchildren or great-grandchildren (if their parent or grandparent has already passed away or died before they reach the age of 18 years old without marrying)

 If children are under 18, trustees will manage the inheritance on their behalf.